Arachis

 Growth habit is either bunching or running, and are wonderful, large peanuts great for roasting shelled, salting, and in confections.
 Varieties include 'Gregory', 'Wilson'.
 'Hull'. and AT VC2'. |

-Arachis pintoi (Pinto Peanut) This tropical forage plant is a Brazilian native and reaches between 8 and 20 inches tall at maturity.
+Arachis pintoi (Pinto Peanut) This tropical perennial forage plant is a Brazilian native and reaches between 8 and 20 inches tall at maturity.
 Leaves are green and flowers are yellow.
 The species is named for Geraldo Pinto, the botanist who collected the first specimen.
 Varieties include 'Amarillo' and 'Mani Forrajero Perenne'. |

 Arachis repens (Peanut Grass, Creeping Peanut) This species is used as both an ornamental and as a forage plant in its native range in Brazil.
 Foliage is green, taking on maroon hues when cooler temperatures set in.
-Creeping Peanut is great for spilling over walls or the sides of containers, and also serves as a groundcover.
+Creeping Peanut is great for spilling over walls or the sides of containers, and also can serve as a groundcover.
 Individual plants reach between 6 and 12 inches tall and wide. |

 Caring for Arachis